marinuslouw/exegetic-new-site/content/internal/policy-coding-standards.md

 ### Plots and Graphs

 - Title plots Y vs X (by Z if using legend).
-- X and Y axis are labelled by dimesion with units.
+- X and Y axis are labelled by dimension with units.
 - Dependent variable on y-axis
 - Export the image with the same name as the image title.